Accredited Investor Opportunities

 What are Accredited Investors?

-Due to their assets or income level, accredited investors can make “private placement” investments, which are investments available only to investors who have been pre-selected; these private placement investments are not available to the general public.
+Due to their assets or income, accredited investors can make “private placement” investments, which are investments available only to investors who have been pre-selected; these private placement investments are not available to the general public.
 Private placement investments don’t trade publicly, like stocks on the NYSE or Nasdaq, but in private markets.

 Accredited Investor Qualifications